harleypig/dotvim/docs/LANGUAGE_SETUP_TEMPLATE.md

-# Language/Environment Setup Template
+# Language/Environment [NAME]

 This template provides a checklist for setting up development tools for a specific programming language or environment.

-## Language/Environment: [NAME]
+Create a short description this language or environment.

 ### Language Server